newrelic/newrelic-node-log-extensions/README.md

 # New Relic Node.js logging extensions

 The New Relic logging plugins are extensions for common Node.js logging frameworks.
 They are designed to capture app, transaction trace, and span information as part of your application log messages.

-For the latest information, please see the [New Relic Documentation](https://docs.newrelic.com/docs/logs/new-relic-logs/enable-logs-context/enable-logs-context-apm-agents).
+For the latest information, please see [our docs](https://docs.newrelic.com/docs/logs/new-relic-logs/enable-logs-context/enable-logs-context-apm-agents).

 We support: